GolAbrishami/Number-of-Hours-Spent-on-Social-Media/README.md

 ## Outcome

 Given our p-value, we can say that Age and Number of Social Media Accounts, are good predictors of Hours Spend on Social Media, but we can also say that given our significantly low adjusted $R^{2}$, they are not very useful.
-Based on our $R^{2}$, we can say that only 3% of the variation in Hours Spent on Social M
+Based on our R^{2}, we can say that only 3% of the variation in Hours Spent on Social M

-Taken together, **age** and **number of social media accounts** are useful  in predicting the time that a person spend in social medias per day.
-But ***linear model*** is not a suitable model to predict number of hours spent on social media.
-We can’t ensure that the observed effect, is only caused by the variation in our predictor variables.
+Taken together, *age* and *number of social media accounts* are useful in predicting the time that a person spends in social media per day.
+But the ***linear model*** is not a suitable model to predict the number of hours spent on social media.
+We can’t ensure that the observed effect is only caused by the variation in our predictor variables.

-Overall human behaivior is too complicated toOverall human behavior is too complicated to fit it into a linear model. fit it into a linear model.
+Overall human behavior is too complicated to fit it into a linear model. fit it into a linear model.